Tag Archives: solar energy solutions

 Solar Thermal Power

 Solar thermal power harnesses the sun’s energy in the form of heat.
-Unlike photovoltaics that directly convert sunlight into electricity, solar thermal relies on heat transfer and steam to generate power.
+Unlike photovoltaics that directly convert sunlight to electricityinto electricity, solar thermal relies on heat transfer and steam to generate power.

 CSP plants allow for thermal energy storage by heating up a storage medium during times of sunlight.
 The hot storage medium can then continue to produce steam after sunset.
 This gives CSP an advantage over PV in that it can provide electricity on demand, day and night.
 With sufficient thermal storage, CSP plants can operate similar to traditional power plants while still harnessing the clean power of the sun.